-- Never all enter the - Never allow metal objects, such as screws, staples and paper clips, to enter the computer.
+- $\wedge$ - Never allow metal objects, such as screws, staples and paper clips, to enter the computer.
 Foreign metal objects can create a short circuit, which can cause computer damage and fire, possibly resulting in serious injury. - Do not touch the connectors on the memory module or on the computer.
 Debris on the connectors may cause memory access problems.

-- The slot A is reserved for the first memory module.
-Use the slot B for expanded memory.
-If only one module is installed, use the slot A. - Align the grooves along the edges of the memory module with the locking tabs on the connector and insert the module into the connector firmly - if you find it difficult to install the memory module, gently prise the locking tabs outwards using the tip of your finger. - Please also ensure that you hold the memory module along its left and right hand edges the edges with the grooves in.
+- The lower slot is reserved for the first memory module.
+Use the upper slot for expanded memory.
+If only one module is installed, use the lower slot. - Align the grooves along the edges of the memory module with the locking tabs on the connector and insert the module into the connector firmly - if you find it difficult to install the memory module, gently prise the locking tabs outwards using the tip of your finger. - Please also ensure that you hold the memory module along its left and right hand edges the edges with the grooves in.